WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - prevail

-  1. verb: prove more powerful or superior.
+  1. verb: prove more powerful than opposing forces; be victorious.

      _"it is hard for logic to prevail over emotion"_

-     - be widespread or current in a particular area or at a particular time.
+     - be widespread or current in a particular area or at a particular time. (vi. 不及物动词，sth. prevail 无被动)

-       _"a friendly atmosphere prevailed among the crowds"_
+       _"an atmosphere of crisis prevails"_

-  2. verb: persuade (someone) to do something.
+     - persuade (someone) to do something.

        _"she was prevailed upon to give an account of her work"_

 - prevailing